Into the Wild, Safely

 Some Important Wilderness Tips:

-Know what you’re getting into and be realistic with your abilities: If you are not an experienced wilderness traveler put your ego in check and be conservative when it comes to new adventures.
-If you are an experienced wilderness user, still put that ego in check and know your own limits.
+Know what you’re getting into and be realistic with your abilities: If you are not an experienced wilderness traveler, keep your ego in-check and be conservative when it comes to new adventures.
+If you are an experienced wilderness user, still keep that ego in-check and know your own limits.

-Research the area you’re planning to visit: Talk to people who have been there before, ask rangers familiar with the area about local concerns, carry the appropriate maps, and know how to read them.
+Research the area you’re planning to visit: Talk to people who have been there before, ask rangers familiar with the area about local concerns, carry the appropriate maps, and know how to read those maps.